ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 5. Click on the `Transactions` tab
 6. Scroll down and click on the `POST /trade/request` transaction under `Transactions`
 7. Scroll down to the waterfall graph under `Trace sample`
-8. Click on the `Logs` tab
+8. Click on the `INSERT trades.trades` database span
-9. Click on the `trade committed for <customer_id>` log line emitted by the `recorder-java` service
-10. Note the presence of the `subscription` attribute!
+9. Note the presence of the `subscription` attribute!

-> [!NOTE]
-> if `subscription` is not yet present as an attribute, click on the `Refresh` button at the top of the page, click on the `Overview` tab, then click again on the `Transactions` tab and follow from step 6 above.